-Some Attributes MAY be exposed to the LwM2M Server in the payload response to a “Discover” command (Section 5.4.2).
+Some Attributes can be exposed to the LwM2M Server in the payload response to a “Discover” command (Section 5.4.2).

-The value of some Attributes MAY be changed by the LwM2M Server in using the “Write-Attributes” command (Section 5.4.4); which Attribute are concerned are marked as “W” (writable) in the table of the next Section.
+The value of some Attributes can be changed by the LwM2M Server in using the “Write-Attributes” command (Section 5.4.4); which Attribute are concerned are marked as “W” (writable) in the table of the next Section.

 Note: A payload response to a “Discover” command is a list of application/link-format CoRE Links [RFC6690] which will include the LwM2M Attributes